 Look at any of your tablets, cell phones iToys etc. and they all terminate charge when the battery is FULL.
 They cut back in when battery terminal voltage has fallen to a preset level, but they do not keep feeding current to a full battery.

 Floating LFP is a complex subject and I will touch on this later.
 Bottom line is to avoid floating LFP banks if you can.
 Some have argued that a float voltage of 3.35VPC or lower (13.4V for a 12V nominal bank) is not badly damaging.
-Remember this type of charging keeps you in the upper SOC range for long periods of time and these batteries prefer to sit at 50-60% SOC when not being used not 90%+ SOC..
+Remember this type of charging keeps you in the upper SOC range for long periods of time and these batteries prefer to sit at 40%-60% SOC when not being used not 95%+ SOC.

 INDUSTRY LIES & MISLEADING MARKETING:

-DO NOT use these settings to charge prismatic LFP cells.
-You will eventually DESTROY your batteries.
-Here’s a reminder hint you DON’T FLOAT LFP BATTERIES…..!
-The sheer fact is the people who create these potentially dangerous charge profiles very often have ZERO experience with LFP banks, but, they DO want to SELL you a charger….
+Please do not use these settings to charge prismatic LFP cells.
+You will destroy your batteries.
+You DON’T FLOAT LFP BATTERIES…..
+The sheer fact is the people who create these potentially dangerous charge profiles very often have ZERO experience with LFP banks, but, they DO want to SELL you a charger.